elabftw/elabftw/documentation/docs/install/upgrade/update-6.md

 ### MySQL Persistent connection mode

 The environment variable `USE_PERSISTENT_MYSQL_CONN` now defaults to `false`.
 It used to be `true` by default but that caused more issues than it solved, so now it's set to `false`.
 This will have an impact if you did not set that value but expected it to be `true` for some reason.
 If that's the case, then add it explicitly.

+### NGINX access logs now use structured JSON

+The default NGINX access log format has been replaced with a structured JSON format providing significantly more diagnostic information, including request IDs, request and upstream response timings, response sizes, connection information, and compression ratios.
+Administrators parsing NGINX access logs should update their log-processing configuration accordingly.